 Aphids, are known as plant lice, are small sap sucking insects, and members of the infra-order Aphidomorpha in the order Hemiptera with Worldwide distribution.
-They are among the most important group of insects that considered as serious pests on cultivated plans in temperate regions.
-So far more than 5200 aphid species have been identified in the world which are increasing in number day by day.
+They are among the most important group of insects that considered as serious pests on cultivated plants in temperate regions.
+So far more than 5700 aphid species have been identified in the world which are increasing in number day by day.

 Aphids are small (1-10 mm. in length), soft–bodied insects which feed on the phloem of their plant hosts using mouthparts comprising piercing stylets (Miyazaki 1987b).
 These insects exhibit a various range of relatively complicated life cycles.
 Each has a number of different stages and for each stage there are one or more specialist morphs.
 These morphs are adapted for specific purposes in the life cycle (Williams & Dixon 2007).
 They breed predominantly by apomictic parthenogenesis whereby largely genetically identical offspring are produced mitotically by a process involving “telescoping of generations” (see Blackman 1987; Dixon 1998).